cosmicLinux/BaCoN-II/README.md

 ## BaCoN (BAyesian COsmological Network)

-BaCoN allows to train and test Bayesian Convolutional Neural Networks in order to **classify dark matter power spectra as being representative of different cosmologies**, as well as to compute the classification confidence.
+BaCoN allows to train and test Bayesian Convolutional Neural Networks in order to **classify matter power spectra as being representative of different cosmologies**, as well as to compute the classification confidence.
 The code now supports the following theories:  **LCDM, wCDM, f(R), DGP, and a randomly generated class** (see the reference for details).

 **We also provide a jupyter notebook that allows to train a model and test the classification on a test data set or on a single spectrum.**